 The following plug-ins are required for this course:

 - Google Chrome or Firefox (version 4.0 or higher)

 - PowerPoint Viewer

-There will be one exam on Saturday, April 12, 2008.For purposes of verification and assessing learning outcomes, this course has two proctored exams and a final exam at the HCC Testing Center for students in the local region or at a regional institution for remote students.
+There will be 4-5 exams for assessing learning outcomes, proctored at the HCC Testing Center.
 The exam will have a flexible window of time during which it needs to be taken rather than a single date and time.